-Why do we age?
-As an evolutionary strategy, living beings needed to grow as fast as possible—thanks to the engine-of-growth enzyme TOR (Target of Rapamycin)—to start reproduction before they die from external causes.
-In midlife, however, TOR can be thought of the engine-of-aging, causing sustained cellular growth and proliferation.
+The enzyme TOR (Target of Rapamycin), which promotes cellular growth and proliferation throughout our lives, can be influenced by diet.
 Consuming milk and other animal products has been found to upregulate the activity of TOR, and may increase the risk of a variety of cancers.
-Reducing animal protein consumption on the other hand, lowers TOR activity to a similar extent to caloric restriction (see also here) and exercise.
+Reducing animal protein consumption on the other hand, lowers TOR activity to an extent similar to caloric restriction and exercise.

 Antioxidant pills have no apparent effect on aging, though antioxidant-rich foods may.
-Some foods that appear to protect against aging include: berries (for the brain, skin, and eyes), grains (for protection against Alzheimer’s disease) turmeric, corn and spinach (for macular degeneration), nutritional yeast, watercress, cocoa, green and yellow vegetables (to prevent wrinkles), but why just choose specific foods?
-A plant-based diet helps preserve muscle mass, boosts immunity, repairs DNA faster, and slows the process of aging.
+Some foods that appear to protect against aging include: berries (for the brain, skin, and eyes), grains (for protection against Alzheimer’s disease) turmeric, corn and spinach (for macular degeneration), nutritional yeast, watercress, cocoa, green and yellow vegetables (to prevent wrinkles).